 Were you aware that we Americans throw away 40 percent of our food each year?
 The Environmental Protection Agency tells us that throwing food away in a landfill is similar to tying it up in a plastic bag and leaving it there.
 The food simply rots-which produces methane gas.
 Methane gas is a greenhouse gas that has 25 times more potential to warm the globe than carbon dioxide.

 What do they recommend if you must throw food away?
 Compost, of course!
 So, I am going to teach you today how to make compost from food kitchen waste at home so you can take one more step toward helping our children’s planet!

-Another reason we love composting is the control we are taking back by knowing even more what is going into our produce AND also the money saved from not having to buy it anymore!
+Assuming you are using this compost as fertilizer for your garden, another reason we love composting is the control we are taking back by knowing even more what is going into our produce.
+Also, think of the money saved from not having to buy it anymore!

 - Fruits and vegetables

 - Tea bags

 - Nut shells

 - Wood chips